DDD matters not because of its vocabulary, but because it helps teams see model boundaries before the system gets split into services.

 Ubiquitous language and bounded contexts

-Ubiquitous language lets domain experts and developers discuss the same model with the same words.
-It only works inside a specific bounded context.
+Ubiquitous language keeps domain experts and developers on the same model and the same words — without it, the same term starts meaning different things in conversation and in code.
+It only works inside a single bounded context, no wider.

-Business subdomains usually already exist in the company, while context boundaries are design decisions.
-That is where one model ends and another begins.
+Business subdomains usually already exist in the company, but context boundaries are a design decision the team makes.
+That is where one model ends and another begins — draw the line in the wrong place and you pay for it later.

 Team relationship patterns